matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

-# Proposal for mandating case folding when processing e-mail address localparts
+# Proposal for mandating case folding when processing e-mail addresses

 [RFC822](https://tools.ietf.org/html/rfc822#section-3.4.7) mandates that
 localparts in e-mail addresses must be processed with the original case